Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Antigua and Barbuda with the East Caribbean dollar

 Recently, the Eastern Caribbean Central Bank introduced plastic notes in an interesting vertical format.

-For card purchases if offered a choice of currencies always select to Pay in East Caribbean dollar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in East Caribbean dollar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Antigua and Barbuda is an island nation in the Caribbean known for its beautiful beaches and rich history.
 Here are a few things you might consider doing while you're there: